NoriSte/reactjsday-2019-testing-course/book/about-the-book.md

 - we shared some constants between the source code and the tests code
 - we delayed every backend operation to simulate E2E testing bottlenecks
+- we made the execrices network-independent by storing all the assets locally

 The RealWorld projects are stored into the `realworld` directory.
 To run them you need to have installed